Caoimhin89/solana-bootcamp/README.md

-* Learning Solana
+# Learning Solana
-A series of 14 projects undertaken with the objective of learning to write Web3 applications for the Solana blockchain using the Rust programming language.
+A series of 13 projects undertaken with the objective of learning to write Web3 applications for the Solana blockchain using the Rust programming language.

+From the course: `Solana Developer Bootcamp 2024 - Learn Blockchain and Full-Stack Web3 Development`

 Check current config: